nathanblamires/Version/README.md

 - Metadata string must only contain letters, numbers and hyphens.
 A period (.) can also be included to delimeter identifiers.

 ## Installation
-### Swift Package Manager (SPM)
+### Swift Package Manager (Xcode 11)
-Xcode 11 enables you to easily add packages from your project settings.
+Xcode 11 enables you to easily add packages from the project settings for iOS and Mac applications.
+Simply copy the link  `git@github.com:nathanblamires/Version.git` , and paste it into the search box that appears when adding a package.
 <img src="https://i.imgur.com/454Tcij.gif" width="600" height="375">

-You can also manually edit your `Package.swift`, adding the following line.
+### Swift Package Manager (Manual Installation)
+Add the following line to your `Package.swift` file.
 `package.append(.package(url: "https://github.com/nathanblamires/Version.git", from: "1.0.0"))`

 ### Copy `Version` File